SkarpSkarp

 Read every chapter for free, right here in your browser.

 Stoicism is a practical philosophy that began in ancient Greece over 2,300 years ago and later developed in Rome.
 It is not about being cold or emotionless.
-Instead, Stoicism is about:
+Instead, Stoicism is about: Using reason to guide your life Focusing on what you can control Accepting what you cannot control Acting with courage, justice, self-control, and wisdom

 In simple terms: